 We’ve all used our trusty old friend wax resist to keep glaze from going where we don’t want it to go, and it works like a charm.
-But what about using resists that aren’t quite as effective as wax resist in order to get interesting surface effects?
-What a great idea!
+But that is not the only use for wax resist.
+Pottery can also be decorated with wax resist and other types of resists like latex.
+And what about using resists that aren’t quite as effective as wax or latex resist in order to get interesting surface effects.
+So many possibilities!

 Belgian potter Russel Fouts has done a great deal of experimenting with various “permeable” resists and today, he shares some of the results of his experimentation.
 Russel uses these resists on his smoke-fired work, but they can also be used in combination with any other glaze or firing treatments with great results.
 So give them a try! –Jennifer Harnetty, editor.

 Melted wax or wax emulsion used to prevent slip or glaze from adhering to a clay surface, either in decorating, or in preparing work for glazing.
 Source: Clay: A Studio Handbook.

 I smoke fire in an electric kiln using newspaper in aluminum foil saggars.
 Since the combustible material is trapped inside the foil, there is almost no movement of the smoke so it is prevented from making patterns on the pots.
 To compensate for this, I rely on resists to create interesting surfaces.
 But the problem is that traditional resists – like wax or latex – prove unsatisfactory because they resist too well and don’t allow for “accidents” to happen.
 Traditional resists work by creating barriers that repel liquids like slips, glazes, washes and over/underglazes, but I’m also interested in controlling how much and where my work absorbs smoke.